Kajukp/V6_macro/README.md

 # V6_macro
-# This project will be used for macro programming
+# This project will be used for macro programming.